 While opposites may attract, it seems to be easier to maintain a relationship with someone who is similar to yourself.
 However, this does not mean that you must find your exact type in order to build a good relationship.
 In fact, the most common pairing is between two people with just two type preferences in common (for instance, ISTP with ESTJ).
 Researchers have also found that some type preferences are more important than others when determining compatibility, and that some types are especially likely to clash.

 In a 1981 study, researcher Ruth Sherman found that differences on the Extraversion/Introversion scale caused the most conflict in long-term relationships.
 In particular, combinations of Extraverted women with Introverted men caused frustration, perhaps because this dynamic goes against our traditional concept of the man being the more expressive and dominant partner.
-However, this effect was found in a study that is over 20 years old.
+However, this effect was found in a study that is nearly 40 years old.
 As we become more progressive in our relationships and more open to equality, differences in this preference area may become less important.

 The Sensing/Intuition scale seems to play a key role in attraction.
 Studies by Isabel Briggs Myers and others have found that people tend to be drawn to partners who share their preference on this scale.
 When couples have a Sensing or Intuitive preference in common, they will tend to view the world in a fundamentally similar way.
 Couples with the same preference on this scale may find it easier to understand each other, and are more likely to feel they are speaking the same language.